Home RecipesEntreeTteokbokki Recipe & Video

 Instructions

-- Meanwhile in a skillet combine stock, gochujang, soy and sugar; bring it to boil over medium high heat.
+2. Meanwhile, in a pot, combine the stock, gochujang, soy sauce, and sugar.
+Bring it to a boil over medium-high heat.

-- Serve immediately and garnish with sesame seeds.
-Serve with a hard boiled egg if you’d like.
+5. Serve immediately and garnish with sesame seeds.

 32 comments